 5. If your story has excessive gore, graphic descriptions of torture and/or assault of any kind, or themes of domestic violence, please give me a trigger warning when you contact me.
 I am a firm believer in trigger warnings.
 If you request I read and review any book with such graphic content in it without warning me about it, it will affect your rating.
 If I know it's coming, I can better prepare for it, meaning it won't affect my enjoyment of the story as much.
 If I don't know it's coming, it will throw me off, make me very angry, and taint the rest of the story for me.

 6. If your manuscript has excessive errors within it, your score will be lower.
 I do not give five stars to books that have excessive errors unless they are very minor/easily overlooked AND the story itself is exceptional to the point of causing me physical pain if I have to stop reading it.
 You should make sure the manuscript is edited well before submitting it to me.
-If you are looking for someone to only proofread your manuscript, see the info on editing I provide in my FAQ below.
+If you are looking for someone to only proofread your manuscript, see the info on editing I provide in my Q/A below.

 7. If you want me to include a picture of your book cover with the review, which will help the review look more professional and engaging, please send one to me through my email.
 JPEG is best.
 Only send me images you own the rights to.
 If you don't own the rights to share the image with me, either get consent from the rights owner or don't send me anything.
-You sending me an image implies that you have the right to do so and that you also give me the right to share it on this site to compliment the review I create for you.
+You sending me an image implies that you have the right to do so and that you also give me the right to share it on this site to complement the review I create for you.
 I won't use it for any other purpose without your consent.
 You can request at any time that I remove the image should you wish me to.

 Terms for all reviews:

 1. I request a free copy of your book/manuscript for all my services.